hexagonit/hexagonit.portletstyle/hexagonit/portletstyle/docs/index.rst

 the ``self.portlet_style`` value.
 You need to call this ``__init__()`` from your portlet's assignment's ``__init__()``.

+Also in addition to inheriting schema interface from ``IPortletDataProvider``, it need to inherit ``IPortletStyleDataProvider``.

 An example of how this can be achieved:

 .. code-block:: python

+    from hexagonti.portletstyle.patcher import IPortletStyleDataProvider
+    from plone.portlets.interfaces import IPortletDataProvider

+    class IMyCustomPortlet(IPortletDataProvider, IPortletStyleDataProvider):
+        """Your schema comest here."""

     from plone.app.portlets.portlets import base

     class Assignment(base.Assignment):

         implements(IMyCustomPortlet)

         def __init__(self, *args, **kwargs):